gauri02-debug/two-good-co./README.md

 *TwoGood Clone*

 Description:
-TwoGood is a multi-genre electronic duo bringing a fresh array of music designed to make you move.
 A responsive clone of Twogood created using HTML, CSS, JavaScript, GSAP, ScrollTrigger, and Locomotive.

 Table of Contents:-
 Demo Features Technologies Used Installation Usage Contributing.